Neoteroi/essentials-configuration/README.md

 [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/), or similar services.
 For Azure Key Vault, an implementation is provided in [essentials-configuration-keyvault](https://github.com/Neoteroi/essentials-configuration-keyvault).

-## Handling user secrets
+## Handling user settings

-User secrets can be handled using the provided `config` CLI.
+User settings (stored in the user's folder) can be handled using the provided `config` CLI.

 ![Rich CLI](https://gist.githubusercontent.com/RobertoPrevato/38a0598b515a2f7257c614938843b99b/raw/a83facd6eb4ddc1dc8552a5f5f073278470010c2/config-settings-rich-cli.png)

+These settings can be useful to store secrets and other values during local development, or in general when working with desktop applications.

 ```
 config settings